 East London has wide, straight streets and gardens, and is known for its beautiful white beaches that make it a popular destination for vacationers, tourists, and surfers.

-Fishing is important to the East London’s economy and cars are manufactured there as well.
+Fishing is important to East London’s economy, and cars are manufactured there as well.

 Racial makeup